tvarohohlavy/envsubst-action/README.md

 # Envsubst Action

-This action allows you to substitute environment variables in a file.
+This action allows you to substitute environment variables in files.

+Will replace all $VAR / ${VAR} strings in defined files.
+Replacement value is taken from Environmental variables if found or empty if not.
+This defualt behaviour can be overriden by "variables" option listed at the end of this file.

 ## Usage